lavkan/KGC_Fall2025/README.md

 # KGC_Fall2025
-This repo has the KG that I built during the Fall 2025 cohort - I plan to add some pipelines that I want to develop that arise from these ontology files
+This repo has the KG that I built during the Fall 2025 cohort - I plan to add some pipelines that I want to develop that arise from these ontology files.

+For now, the repo contains ttl and SPARQL files I generated for each of the Micro certificates.
+In time, I will add more files relevant to pipeline questions that I am interested to solve.